CronCats/croncat-rs/README.md

 SUBCOMMANDS:
     generate-mnemonic    Generates a new keypair and agent account (good first step) get-agent            Sensitive.
-Shows all details about agents on this machine get-agent-status     Get the agent's status (pending/active)
+Shows all details about agents on this machine get-agent-accounts   Shows all the natively supported bech32 accounts for a key pair get-agent-status     Get the agent's status (pending/active)
     get-agent-tasks      Get the agent's tasks they're assigned to fulfill go                   Starts the Croncat agent, allowing it to fulfill tasks